gaiax/ginstagram_rails/README.md

-# ginstagram_rails
+# ginstagram\_rail

-for 2018 new graduate engineer training
+For 2018 new graduate engineer training